Getting an injunction

 Who is eligible to apply for an injunction?

-- Although not living together, you are in an “intimate relationship of significant duration”.
+- are or were in an intimate personal relationship of significant duration

 Getting legal advice

 Although you can apply for an injunction yourself, you might find it helpful to have legal advice.
-It is best to get a solicitor who has a lot of experience with domestic violence cases, and who is likely to understand all the issues.
-Your local Women's Aid organisation may be able to refer you to a solicitor who has experience of domestic violence issues.
-The Law Society
+It is best to get a solicitor who has a lot of experience with domestic abuse cases, and who is likely to understand all the issues.

 Going to court